Eildon Dam: In popular culture

+Lake Eldon was a site of the religious cult, The Family, where adult members kept children in seclusion and home-schooled them from the 1960s to 1980s, amid subsequent and unproven allegations of child abuse.

+Hydroelectric power station

-Operated by AGL Energy, Eildon Hydroelectric Power Station is a hydroelectric power station that operates during the irrigation season from August to May.
-Its operation is mainly governed by release of water to meet irrigation demands, but it may also be operated during winter and spring when flood releases can be used to generate electricity.
-The power station can also be used to meet short-term emergency power needs resulting from industrial disputes or plant breakdown elsewhere in the State's power grid.
-Initially completed as part of the Sugarloaf Reservoir with just 15 MW of hydroelectric generating power, capacity was increased by 1957 to 120 MW through the installation of two 60 MW turbines.
+The Eildon Hydroelectric Power Station is a conventional hydroelectric power station, owned by AGL Energy, that operates during the irrigation season from August to May.
+Mainly governed by the release of water to meet irrigation demands, the power station may also be operated during winter and spring when flood releases can be used to generate electricity, and can be used to meet short-term emergency power needs resulting from unscheduled events across the State's power grid.

+Initially completed as part of the Sugarloaf Reservoir with just 15 MW of generating power, capacity was increased by 1957 to 120 MW through the installation of two 60 MW turbines.
 The first 67 MW turbine was commissioned in 1956, and a second in 1957.
-In addition, there are two 7.5 MW turbines; these were decommissioned in 1971, but recommissioned in 2001.
+In addition, there are two 7.5 MW turbines; these were decommissioned in 1971 and recommissioned in 2001.
 These smaller turbines were relocated from the former Sugarloaf Power Station on the Eildon Weir, completed in 1929 and in use until work on the larger dam started in 1951.
 This renovation of the oldest turbines in 2001 led to a generation capacity of 135 MW.

 A 5200 ML pondage below the dam temporarily detains water discharged from the power station and regulates releases downstream to minimise variations in flow due to intermittent power generation.
 In 1995 the Eildon Pondage Power Station, a small hydro-electric station with 4.5 MW output was installed on the pondage.
 In 2024, AGL studied the options of expanding the scheme with pumped-storage hydroelectricity.

 Eildon Power Station has four turbo generators, with a total generating capacity of 150 MW of electricity.
-It produces an average of around 225 GWh of electricity per annum.
+It produces an average of around 225 GWh per annum.

-Houseboats

-As the only inland waterway where houseboats are permitted, Lake Eildon has a thriving houseboat culture with over 700 on the lake.
-There is a Private Harbour and a Public Harbour.
-Rental of houseboats is possible in the latter.
-Some boats are restricted to daytime operation due to lack of lighting.
-The Private Harbour manages the owners' houseboats with staff and facilities that cater to over 18 marinas.
-Both harbours provide fueling facilities.